METS-Programme/ugandaemr-usermanual/upgrading/trouble-shooting.md

 ![partially loaded address hierarchy](/assets/address_hierarchy_partially_loaded.jpeg)

 The fix is by deleting the current address hierarchy entries, then restarting your computer so that it is loaded properly.

+1. Backup your database
-Run the SQL commands below:
+2. Run the SQL commands below:

 ```
 /*!40101 SET @OLD_CHARACTER_SET_CLIENT = @@CHARACTER_SET_CLIENT */;